MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/fopen-s-wfopen-s.md

 Starting in C11, you can append **`"x"`** to **`"w"`** or **`"w+"`** to cause the function fail if the file exists, instead of overwriting it.

-In addition to the values above, the following characters can be included in *`mode`* to specify the translation mode for newline characters:
+In addition to the previous values, the following characters can be included in *`mode`* to specify the translation mode for newline characters:

 | *`mode`* modifier | Translation mode |
 |--|--|